How countries around the world are getting children back to school

 As some countries are starting to reopen their schools and campuses, extra measures are in place to minimize risk and ease the transition.

 When schools in South Korea reopen, students will be returning at different times.
-While schools were supposed to reopen this week, the latest coronavirus cluster has pushed it back by another week.
-Education Minister Yoo Eun-hae said high school students in their third year will be the first to return.
+While the country is now battling its latest wave of outbreak, Education Minister Yoo Eun-hae said high school students in their third year will be the first to return.
 Allowing these students to return first would help them to make decisions regarding their college and career.
 Kindergartens, elementary schools, and middle schools will open later on.

 Smaller class sizes